Adapted from The Hungarian Cookbook by Susan Derecskey (Harper & Row, 1972)

 1 tablespoon chopped fresh parsley

-A whole onion cut in half, peel removed (Cutting it in half makes it easy to grate.)
+1 whole onion, cut in half and peeled (cutting it in half makes it easier to grate)

 Steamed or boiled potatoes, for serving

-Wash the peppers, cut off the top, and core the inside doing your best not to puncture the bottoms.
-Parboil them in lots of boiling salted water for 5 minutes.
-This will soften them and make them less bitter.
+Wash the peppers, cut off the tops, and core them carefully, trying not to puncture the bottoms.
+Parboil the peppers in plenty of salted boiling water for 5 minutes.
+This softens them and helps remove any bitterness.

 Parboil the rice for 10 minutes.

-Put the egg and a pinch of pepper in a bowl and beat with a fork.
-Add the meat, a little salt (no more than 1/2 teaspoon), rice, dried marjoram, and fresh parsley.
+In a large bowl, beat the egg with a pinch of pepper.
+Add the chopped meat, a little salt (no more than 1/2 teaspoon), the parboiled rice, marjoram, and parsley.

-Mix everything lightly with your hands; the less you handle the meat, the better.
-Put the meat mixture into the peppers.
-Do not pack it in, and do not fill right to the top of the peppers.
+Lightly mix everything with your hands—don’t overwork the meat.
+Stuff the peppers with the meat mixture, loosely.
+Do not pack it in, and do not fill them all the way to the top.

-Put the peppers into a baking pan, put the tomato sauce around them, and bake in a 325°F oven for 1 hour.
+Place the peppers upright in a baking dish, pour the tomato sauce around them, and bake in a 325°F oven for 1 hour.

 No comments: